Usage

 }

-Running this example:
+Running the first example:

 $ datacraft -s pets.json -i 10 -r 1 -l off -x --format json